davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

         +- ...
 ```

-Note that if you move Nuxt's default folders, you will need to reconfigure the paths to them:
+Note that if you move any default folders, you will need to tell Nuxt:

 ```ts
 // src/nuxt.config.ts